-Life Time’s inspiration for Rad Dirt Fest starts with their passion for creating events that enrich the lives of participants and the community event hosts.
-They believe the future of cycling and running is on direct, where it is safer for the athletes and easier on the body.
-In Trinidad they found a community well equipped to host a large scale event and a desire to develop the town and surrounding area as the next big outdoor recreation locations.
-In recent years the town has made sizable investments to develop its recreation infrastructure.
-In 2019, the city of Trinidad, in partnership with the The Nature Conservancy, The Trust for Public Land, Great Outdoors Colorado, and Colorado Parks and Wildlife, purchased 19,200 acres of private land to become Colorado’s newest and second largest state park, Fishers Peak.
+The The Rad Dirt Fest takes place in and around Trinidad, Colorado and it's highly recommended to make a long weekend out of the event.
+This small city sits at 6,000 feet elevation in the Purgatoire River valley of Southern Colorado, close to the New Mexico border.
+Trinidad is a classic old-west town with a strong mountain vibe and vibrant outdoor culture, including 1,500 miles of gravel roads spidering in every direction.
+Life Time Events' inspiration for Rad Dirt Fest starts with their passion for creating events that enrich the lives of participants and community event hosts.
+They believe the future of cycling and running is direct, where it is safer for the athletes and easier on the body.
+In Trinidad, they found a community well equipped to host a large-scale event and a desire to develop the town and surrounding area as the next big outdoor recreation locations.
+In recent years the town has made sizable investments in developing its recreation infrastructure.
+In 2019, the city of Trinidad, in partnership with The Nature Conservancy, The Trust for Public Land, Great Outdoors Colorado, and Colorado Parks and Wildlife, purchased 19,200 acres of private land to become Colorado’s newest and second largest state park, Fishers Peak.
 Now managed by Colorado Parks and Wildlife, plans are underway to build a network of trails for bikers, hikers, and equestrians.